Pratham719/Nassau-Candy-Analysis-v2/README.md

 ---

-# 🌟 What Makes This Project Stand Out
+## 🌟 What Makes This Project Stand Out

-### 📊 Focuses on profitability, not just sales
+📊 Focuses on profitability, not just sales
-Shifts the analysis from revenue-driven reporting to **true business profit intelligence**, helping uncover hidden margin leakage.

-### 🔗 Combines business + analytics + UI/UX
+🔗 Combines business + analytics + UI/UX
-Bridges the gap between **data analysis, business thinking, and dashboard design**, creating a complete decision-making tool.

-### 🧭 Designed as a decision-support system
+🧭 Designed as a decision-support system
-Not just a visualization dashboard — it functions as a **strategic tool for pricing, optimization, and portfolio decisions**.

-### 🏭 Strong real-world BI application
+🏭 Strong real-world BI application
-Built using real-world analytical patterns like:
-- Pareto principle (80/20 rule)
-- margin diagnostics
-- product performance segmentation
-- division-level benchmarking

 ---